neufieldrobotics/NeuROAM/lidracam_align/README.md

 Contributions are welcome!
 Please feel free to submit issues, feature requests, or pull requests.

-## License

-This project is open source.
-Please check the license file for details.

----

 **Note**: This tool is designed for manual calibration.
 For automated calibration algorithms, consider using specialized robotics calibration packages.